The fiber will pause until the command has completed.

 Once an alias of an installed key has been chosen, the system will grant Automate perpetual usage, but the secret key material remains inaccessible, e.g. for export or backup.

-A key-pair has to be authorized manually by the user, click the Pair device button to show a dialog to perform the process.
+A key-pair must be manually authorized by the user, click the Pair device button to perform the process.
 When using Wireless debugging the pairing process first has to be started by clicking the Pair device with pairing code button in system Developer settings, Wireless debugging.
-Paring a device with itself may be awkward due to the system paring dialog closing when navigating away from Settings, try using the “split screen” feature, i.e. click app icon on “recent” screen.

 The port for an Wireless debugging connection can change at device reboot, use the Network service discover block with the Android Debug Bridge (ADB) over TLS service type to perform a lookup prior to this block.
 A device may refuse additional connections while already connected through USB cable, disconnect it.